4bitFox/hisense_a7cc/README.md

 > If you don't have a chinese BaiDu account, register here: https://passport.baidu.com/v2/?reg&overseas=1
 > You can then log in on the same page using "已有账号？ 登录" in case it redirects you somewhere else :-)
 >
 > After that you can open the pan.baidu.com link and you are logged in.
-You need the BaiDu app to download.
+You need the app to download.

 ```
 https://fans.hisense.com/forum.php?mod=viewthread&tid=206299